advboxes/perceptron-benchmark/dsn_benchmark/README.md

 # Content Moderator
 We compared model robustness among three commercial cloud-based classifiers with their name anonymized.
 Due to the nature of the NSFW data, we don't publish the dataset here.
-However, interested users can make a request to us for this dataset.
+However, interested users can make a request to edwardzhong AT baidu DOT com  for this dataset.